Adversarial Examples Detection with Bayesian Neural Network: Abstract

 \section{Abstract}

-In this paper, we propose a new framework to detect adversarial examples motivated by the observations that random components can improve the smoothness of predictors and make it easier to simulate output distribution of deep neural network.
+In this paper, we propose a new framework to detect adversarial examples motivated by the observations that random components can improve the smoothness of predictors and make it easier to simulate the output distribution of a deep neural network.
 With these observations, we propose a novel Bayesian adversarial example detector, short for \textsc{BATer}, to improve the performance of adversarial example detection.
-In specific, we study the distributional difference of hidden layer output between natural and adversarial examples, and propose to use the randomness of Bayesian neural network (BNN) to simulate hidden layer output distribution and leverage the distribution dispersion to detect adversarial examples.
-The advantage of BNN is that the output is stochastic while neural networks without random components do not have such characteristics.
+Specifically, we study the distributional difference of hidden layer output between natural and adversarial examples, and propose to use the randomness of the Bayesian neural network to simulate hidden layer output distribution and leverage the distribution dispersion to detect adversarial examples.
+The advantage of a Bayesian neural network is that the output is stochastic while a deep neural network without random components does not have such characteristics.
 Empirical results on several benchmark datasets against popular attacks show that the proposed \textsc{BATer} outperforms the state-of-the-art detectors in adversarial example detection.